Found on the lawn at FOS is the finest concours d'elegance in the world, where the most beautiful cars are presented

 Challenge teams to work together in the Sussex countryside with a hands-on sheep gathering experience led by Goodwood’s shepherd and working sheepdogs.

-Take part in a two-three hour hands-on sheep herding experience at Goodwood Home Farm, in which teams will learn how to guide and manage a flock using traditional techniques and sheepdog commands.
+Take part in a 2-3 hour hands-on sheep herding experience at Goodwood Home Farm, in which teams will learn how to guide and manage a flock using traditional techniques and sheepdog commands.
 Working together to build herding pens and move sheep across the landscape, this is a practical, engaging experience that brings teamwork, communication and leadership to life in a completely different environment.

 Teamwork & Communication